Assertion-Based Optimization of Quantum Programs: Preliminaries

 where $\ket c\bra c$ is the projector onto the subspace in which the control qubit has the value $c\in\{0,1\}$ and $\otimes$ denotes the tensor product.
 Since the control qubit may be in a superposition, the state after applying $U^c$ is in a superposition of having and not having applied $U$.

-\section{Quantum programs}
+\subsection{Quantum Programs}

-The machine model that we consider is a combination of a classical von Neumann architecture and so-called \textit{quantum circuits} which get sent to the quantum co-processor for execution.
+A quantum program is a classical program that, in addition to classical instructions, executes so-called \textit{quantum circuits} on a quantum co-processor.
 In a quantum circuit, each qubit is represented as a horizontal line and quantum gates are denoted by boxes or other symbols on these lines, with time moving from left to right.
 See Fig.~\ref{fig:bellpair} for an example.
 It consists of a Hadamard gate $H$ and a controlled NOT or CNOT gate.
 The CNOT is drawn as a NOT gate (denoted by $\oplus$) that is connected to a filled circle on the control qubit.

 \begin{definition}{Quantum instruction.}{} Let $O\ket{q_1,...,q_k}$ denote a \textit{quantum instruction}.
 It consists of an operation $O$ and a $k$-tuple of qubits $(q_1,...,q_k)$, where the operation may be a quantum gate or a classical instruction (allocation, deallocation, measurement). \end{definition}